ogspeace/git-update-dirs/README.md

 - i personally use this script to automate / 'sync' certain repositories on multiple platforms i use.
 - you *can* convert this as a headless push / puller (sync with remote, sync with local) script
 - do *not* share your personal access token (especially if you wish to use and/or fork this script.
+- be very specific in what files you have to ignore in your `.gitingore` files.